 - a.
-The CQA Engineer will review the Contractor's submittals on gravel for conformity to technical specifications including quarry's certification of gradation. - b.
+The CQA Engineer will review the Contractor's submittals on gravel for conformity to this CQA Plan including quarry's certification of gradation. - b.
 Construction Quality Control Testing will meet the minimum requirements for the encasement gravel as follows:

-Test Minimum Frequency Grain Size (ASTM D 422) 2 per project per material Carbonate Content (ASTM D3042) 1 per material per 10,000 cy
+Test Minimum Frequency Acceptance Criteria Grain Size (ASTM C136) 2 per project per material ASTM No. 57 Stone Carbonate Content (ASTM D3042) 1 per material per 10,000 cy ≤ 5%

 - c.
-The CQA Engineer will inform the Contractor when the gravel does not meet the requirements of this CQA Plan or the technical specifications. - d.
+The CQA Engineer will inform the Contractor when the gravel does not meet the requirements of this CQA Plan. - d.
 The CQA Engineer will provide results of any samples taken for testing. - e.
-The CQA Engineer will verify that the gravel encasement is in accordance with the technical specifications and this CQA Plan.
+The CQA Engineer will verify that the gravel encasement is in accordance with the Permit Drawings and this CQA Plan.